JalaliLabUCLA/phycv/README.md

 ```
 - The `__init__` method has two parameters `h` (height) and `w` (width), which indicates the size of image the algorithm will operate on.
 They are set to `None` by default.
 If you leave them as `None` by default, their value will be determined when calling the following `load_img` method.

-- The `load_img` method first loads the image according to the parameter `img_file`, then it converts the image to greyscale if it is in RGB format, if `h` and `w` are not indicated in the `__init__` method, they will be determined by the shape of the image.
+- The `load_img` method can load the image from either an image file indicated by `img_file` or an image array indicated by `img_array`.
+Then it converts the image to greyscale if it is in RGB format, if `h` and `w` are not indicated in the `__init__` method, they will be determined by the shape of the image.
 Otherwise, the image will be reshaped to the indicated size.

 - The `init_kernel` method initializes the PST kernel according to the parameters `phase_strength` and `warp_strength`.
 As for the derivation of the kernel and the physical meaning of parameters, please refer to reference [3], [4].